Lightstreamer/Lightstreamer-example-3DWorld-adapter-java/README.md

 - First way: the physics engine runs on the client side, which periodically synchronizes with the authoritative server.
 - Second way: the physics engine runs on the server side only and the positional and rotational data for all the players in a world are transmitted to all the clients.
 In other words, the clients are pure renderers.

-This project include the implementation of the Adapter Set for Lightstreamer written in Java.
+This project includes the implementation of the Adapter Set for Lightstreamer written in Java.

 ## Java Data Adapter and MetaData Adapter ##